k-um-i/COMPSEC300_PM/README.md

 ```
 ## GUI
 The commands 'create' and 'open' will open the password manager GUI.
 All actions related to managing the passwords inside a database are done through the GUI and they should be rather self-explanatory.

+The GUI requires a browser to be available on the system the program is being ran on in order to open.
 # Installation
 ## Precompiled
 You can download one of the precompiled binaries from the 'Releases' section.
 There are currently two binaries provided: